timholy/Cartesian.jl/README.md

 One obvious issue with this formula is how to handle the edges, where `A[i-1,j]` might not exist.
 There are several strategies we can pursue, some of which will be described below.
-As a first illustration of anonymous-function expressions, let's just "punt" on the edges and just skip the edges.
+As a first illustration of anonymous-function expressions, let's "punt" on the edges and just skip them.
 In 2d we might write such code as

 ```